w3c/scribejs/README.md

          output
 ```

+### Configuration files
 Some of the values that can be set on a command line can also be collected in a JSON file.
+The file name can be provided on the command line (see above), and a user-level configuration file `$HOME/.scribejs.json` can also be used.

 The keys are as follows (see the description of the command line for their explanation).
 Use only those keys that have a meaningful value.

 ```JSON
 {